rvinluan/rvinluan.github.io/_posts/2015-05-13-two-weeks-of-sketch.md

 Presentation mode!
 I missed Illustrator's floating panels that I could move out of the way if I needed more room, but then I found Sketch's presentation mode, which is very similar to InDesign's, in that it is awesome.

-I was quite offended that it didn't seem easy to zoom at any intervals between 50% and 100%, but then I realized you could hold down cmd and use the scroll wheel to zoom, to any level your heart desires.
+I was quite offended that it didn't seem easy to zoom at any intervals between 50% and 100%, but then I realized you could hold down cmd and use the scroll wheel to zoom, and I was once again at peace with the universe.

 The distinction between Illustrator's selection tool and direct selection tool was one that didn't seem to apply to Sketch, which was the bane of my existence whenever I needed to access layers in deeply nested groups.
 But I was on Bohemian Coding's website and found that you can select individual objects no matter how deeply nested by holding down cmd and then clicking.

 ###Part 4: So Which One Do You Like Better?

-This list is supposed to be neutral as far as this debate is concerned, but Sketch is undoubtedly better for UI design (websites and mobile apps) at the moment and Illustrator seems to be better at everything else (actual illustration, everything print).
+This list is supposed to be neutral as far as this debate is concerned, but personally, I'm leaning towards Sketch being better for UI design (websites and mobile apps) at the moment and Illustrator being better at everything else (actual illustration, everything print).
 Which is the way it's supposed to be, isn't it?